Do Go On - 334 - Pan Am Flight 73

 And I don't think that's a battle you want to...

-Yeah, surely giving her credit is not taking credit away from anyone else.
+Yeah, surely giving her credit, it's not taking credit away from anyone else.

 Exactly right.